DanChaltiel/crosstable/README.md

 #### Example \#1

-> Dear crosstable, please describe columns `disp` and `vs` depending on
+> Dear crosstable, using the `mtcars2` dataset, please describe columns
-> the levels of column `am`, with totals in both rows and columns, and
+> `disp` and `vs` depending on the levels of column `am`, with totals in
-> with proportions formatted with group size, percent on row and percent
+> both rows and columns, and with proportions formatted with group size,
-> on column, with no decimals.
+> percent on row and percent on column, with no decimals.

 ``` r
 library(crosstable)